nateHamshar/personalized-news/README.md

 Hosted on Vercel, the company behind Next.

 I used [The News API](https://www.thenewsapi.com/) to retrieve the articles.
+The News API has a 100 daily request limit, so if you are getting a message that says no articles found or another error the limit has probably been reached.

 Design and Styles from me, hopefully it doesn't look too bad :)
 Stole some codepen styles to try and make it look decent, credit where its due.